My First Time in Chiang Mai in Pictures

 If you have enjoyed this post then why not get Beyond The Mango Juice delivered free to your desktop or by email via my RSS feed.

-About Martyn
+Martyn

-I'm a fifty-three year old Englishman living in the town of Swindon in rural Wiltshire and I have a real deep desire to retire in Thailand one day.
+I'm a sixty-year-old Englishman living in the town of Swindon in rural Wiltshire and I have a real deep desire to retire in Thailand one day.
 If you don't have a dream then you won't have a dream come true.
-Perhaps that should be dweam come twue.

 1. malcolm says: